Maykon-JDS/english/conteudo/README.md

 - Good guess = You made a good guess!
 - Tower = He looks likes a tower
 - Shade = Over there, at the tree, there is shade
-- I sell wholesale auo parts =
+- I sell wholesale auto parts = They want to buy them at wholesale and sell them at retail
 - By the way = I saw her this morning.
 By the way, have you heard about her relationship?
 - What programming languages or technologies are you currently using in your PHP programming job?
 (Pump) = I love working with PHP.
 I'm pumped to work with PHP.
 - slightly = It would be slightly too kind to say that it was genial